 - Ignore markdown characters in search queries.

 - Remove existing custom markdown code for lists and links, to avoid conflicts with Parsedown.

 #4 Updated by José Raddaoui Marín about 4 years ago

 The scope and content field in the search results was being truncated after 250 chars causing rendering issues when the rendered Markdown is being cut.
 To avoid this issue I've used the same expandable behavior we have in the index pages.
 I hope that's okay because the only alternatives we have is to display the entire value always or to remove the Markdown syntax from the field on render.

 The data is being stored with Markdown in the ES index but, when the Markdown setting is enabled, the following punctuation chars are converted to spaces when the values are analyzed, to avoid issues when searching over Markdown data like a description with the following title: "__test description__".
 For the same reason, in autocompletes using the ORM (all except the IO autocomplete) the search will be made with two wildcards ("*query*") instead of only one like before ("query*"), only when the Markdown setting is enabled.

 I'll add a couple of examples that are not present in the following link, but those tests are a good start to know what is possible to do with Markdown syntax after this changes:

-#6 Updated by David Juhasz 6 months ago
+#6 Updated by David Juhasz about 4 years ago

 - Status changed from New to Feedback